MR RESCUE

 Primary Outcome

-Definition: 90-day modified Rankin Scale (mRS) distribution
+Definition: 90-day modified Rankin Scale (mRS) distribution; primary test was interaction between penumbral pattern and treatment assignment

 | Control | Intervention | HR/OR | P-value |